By Gabriele Amersbach, Prebiotin Science Writer

 How can Prebiotin help me keep my microbiome healthy?

-As these highly desirable bacteria flourish, they generate more of beneficial short chain fatty acids (SCFAs)—such as butyrate, propionate, and acetate.
-Butyrate can be especially effective in reducing the inflammation from leaky gut syndrome that is linked to mental health conditions like anxiety and depression.
+As these highly favorable bacteria flourish, they generate more beneficial short chain fatty acids (SCFAs).
+One SCFA, butyrate, can be especially effective in reducing the inflammation from leaky gut syndrome that is linked to mental health conditions like anxiety and depression.

 Focusing on gut bacteria to reduce depression risk and symptoms

-While the link between gut health and our brain is still being explored, the research is clear—we can make a difference in our mental health—and cognitive abilities—by taking steps to improve our gut health, from daily exercise, to watching the prescription drugs we take, eating fiber-rich foods, and adding a medically-researched prebiotic fiber like Prebiotin that can help friendly bacteria flourish.
+The evidence linking gut health and depression grows each day.
+We can make a difference in our mental health—and cognitive abilities—by taking steps to improve our gut health, from daily exercise, to watching the prescription drugs we take, and eating fiber-rich foods.
+We can also add a clinically-researched prebiotic fiber like Prebiotin to help friendly bacteria flourish.

-The importance of nourishing the right bacteria in our “second brain” to address depression and other mental health conditions is summed up succinctly in a 2015 article in The Lancet Psychiatry:
+The importance of nourishing the right bacteria in our “second brain” to improve depression and other mental health conditions is summed up succinctly in a 2015 article in The Lancet Psychiatry:

 If you are experiencing depression, you are not alone.
 There are numerous resources that can offer support and help in getting better.
 Resources are listed below.
 For a complete list of resources, please follow the link for Everyday Health.